Various Thoughts About My Work

 removed from the original mores and strictures.

-the action to a later era, or even to the present
+re-set the action to a later era, or even to the

-another time and place, but it does move the ideas
+for another time and place, but it does move

-in ways that can provoke or amuse.
-There is
+the ideas in ways that can provoke or amuse.
+There

-also the need to remember that it was only in the early
+is also the need to remember that it was only in the

-abandoned its craving for anything and everything which
+public abandoned its craving for anything and everything

 of older pieces, it was the newest and latest symphonies